nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User inputs grade details.
-2. TutorTracker confirms that grade details have been added to GradeBook.
+2. TutorTracker adds the grade and displays the new grade.
+   Use case ends.

 **Extensions**
 * 1a.
 Grade details are invalid or empty.
     * 1a1.
-TutorTracker shows an error message
+TutorTracker shows an error message.

+    Use case ends.

 * 2a.
 Grade details already exists in list.
     * 2a1.
-TutorTracker shows an error message
+TutorTracker shows an error message.

-  Use case resumes at step 1.
+    Use case ends.

 <hr/>

-**Use Case UC0015: List all grades**
+**Use Case UC0015: List grade(s)**

 **MSS**
-1. User requests to list grades.
+1. User requests to list grade(s).
-2. TutorTracker shows a list of grades.
+2. TutorTracker shows a list of grade(s).
    Use case ends.

 <hr/>